 Janmashtami is just a few days away, and some families are busy preparing Krishna jhula and homemade sweets.
 On this auspicious occasion, learn how to make Janmashtami Jhula at home.
 Follow a step by step tutorial on how to make Janmashtami Jhula at home.

-Explore your closets/drawers and collect all the crafty stuff like colorful laces, beads, jewels and some fancy fabric flowers.
-Search for all your gift ribbons, wrappers, shimmer cloths and create a beautiful jhula with whatever you have on hand.
+Explore your closets/drawers and collect all the crafty stuff like colorful laces, beads, jewels, and some fancy fabric flowers.
+Search for all your gift ribbons, wrappers, shimmer clothes, and create a beautiful jhula with whatever you have on hand.
 Bring out your innovative ideas and be creative.

-- 1 Banana holder or any kind of strong and sturdy holder
+- A banana holder or any sturdy and robust holder

 - 2-3 sets of colorful laces to cover the holder ( may need more depending on the size of the holder)

 - 20-30 pieces of colorful beads – big and small